filecoin-project/lotus/chain/consensus/mir/README.md

 The most important one is Go1.18+, with that you are probably able to figure out the rest yourself.

 ## Install
-To use Mir in lotus, you need to compile the code with `make buildernet`.
+To use Mir in lotus, you need to compile the code with `make spacenet`.
 This will output `lotus`, `lotus-miner` for their use with Mir and a `mir-validator` process.
 This last process is the one that needs to be run by validators to produce new blocks in the network.
 ```
 git clone git@github.com:filecoin-project/lotus.git
 cd lotus
 git submodule update --init --recursive
-make buildernet
+make spacenet
 ```

 ## Run